Updated on by Guest Post

 For one, system and application dependencies can muddle up integration testing.
 The cloud has grown and continues to grow in leaps and bounds with many new apps developed frequently.
 Although many of these applications claim to provide greater flexibility and cost savings, not all these apps are designed to “talk” with other applications.

 Overcoming one hurdle may lead to another in the integration process.
-There’s a bit of a stop and go, and patience is key.
+There’s a bit of a stop-and-go, and patience is key.
 But, technological advancements have helped to improve solutions.

 One advantage of using a platform like Salesforce is having access to a suite of low-code integration tools.
 Developers and non-developers alike find ease when transfiguring applications and adding functions and features, as little to no software programming knowledge is necessary.

 That takes us to APIs.
-Applications integrate through connectors, known as APIs (Application Programming Interface).
+Applications integrate through connectors, known as APIs (Application Programming Interfaces).
 APIs are the function of a server that receives requests and sends responses.
 There are whole companies dedicated to creating and developing API connectors.

 Essentially, low-code platforms thrive off of APIs.
 Custom and prebuilt connectors are created to give users the ability to build powerful apps more efficiently.
 This ultimately reduces the headaches for IT and the cost to users as well.